primev/mev_commit_sdk_py/README.md

 ## Installation
 Install with `pip install mev-commit-sdk-py`

 This library uses `rye` as the project manager.
 First install [rye](https://rye.astral.sh/guide/installation/).
 Then clone the repository and run `rye sync` to install the dependencies and get setup.
-Current Python version is 3.10.12.
-Once installed, add a .env file with the variable `RPC='endpoint'` where endpoint is the url of the rpc server you want to connect to, this is for cryo.
+Current Python version is 3.12.2.
+Alternatively a different virtual environment manager can be used as long as it can use Python 3.12.2

 ## Usage
 This SDK is designed for ease of use in querying blockchain data.
 Below are some examples to help you get started: